NicoleColgan/link_detection_bot/README.md

 4. optional extras

 ## TODO:
+### For next week
+- find more broke links (Oisin)
+- Create the base python script - just one main, init, whatever - base script with like fuck all in it that accepts command line arguments (Oisin)
+- Create a directory of documents
+- Reading in all the documents and checking the urls recursively (Nicole)
+- see if i can find that free sources yoke (Nicole)

+### Future
+- spit broken links to csv (Oisin or nicole - not sure)

 ## notes:
 - It should periodically crawling page (recursively eg follow a docs links link...)